-Reporting suspected adverse reactions after authorisation of the medicinal product is important.
+Reporting suspected adverse reactions after authorization of the medicinal product is important.
 It allows continued monitoring of the benefit/risk balance of the medicinal product.
-Healthcare professionals are asked to report any suspected adverse reactions via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA yellow card in the Google play or Apple play store.
+Healthcare professionals are asked to report any suspected adverse reactions

 4.9 Overdose

 Toxicity

 Signs and symptoms of toxicity have generally not been observed at doses below 100 mg/kg in children or adults.
 However, supportive care may be needed in some cases.
 Children have been observed to manifest signs and symptoms of toxicity after ingestion of 400 mg/kg or greater.
 In adults the dose response effect is less clear cut.
 The half-life in overdose is 1.5-3 hours.